fortrabbit/help/docs/billing.md

 2. Have an App running for a few days
 3. Receive an invoice for the preceding days at the end of the month

-German users may recognize this as prorate, just like with the old telephone bill - at the end of the month, you get an invoice for the consumption during that month.

 #### Daily billing cycle